 When ready, fish the eggplant stew with a generous drizzle of good extra virgin olive oil (I used Private Reserve Greek EVOO).
 Add a garnish of fresh parsley, if you like.

-Transfer to serving bowl over your favorite grain or plain cooked couscous or just a side of warm pita bread.
+Transfer to serving bowl over my 15-minute couscous or just a side of warm pita bread.
 A dollop of Greek yogurt or even Tzatziki sauce and some olives make a great addition here.
 And, to keep with the Greek theme, you can start with a traditional Greek salad.

 - Kosher salt